Ascaris lumbricoides: Morphology and anatomy

 Ascaris lumbricoides is characterized by its great size.
 Males are 2–4 mm in diameter and 15–31 cm long.
 The male's posterior end is curved ventrally and has a bluntly pointed tail.
 Females are 3–6 mm wide and 20–49 cm long.
 The vulva is located in the anterior end and accounts for about one-third of its body length.
 Uteri may contain up to 27 million eggs at a time, with 200,000 being laid per day.
 Fertilized eggs are oval to round in shape and are 45–75 μm long and 35–50 μm wide with a thick outer shell.
 Unfertilized eggs measure 88–94 μm long and 44 μm wide.

-Anatomically, the digestive tract is complete with prominent muscular pharynx.
-Respiration is by simple diffusion across body wall.
-The nervous system consists of a nerve ring and many longitudinal nerve cords.
-They are dioecious and have separate reproductive systems consisting of thread like gonads and genital ducts that open outside by apertures.
-Fertilization is internal and development is mostly indirect.
-Sexual dimorphism is well marked.
-Externally, males are much shorter than females and males also have a curved posterior end, unlike females.
-Internally, in males, all the digestive, reproductive systems open in a common chamber- cloaca whereas in females, there is a separate anus for digestive tract and female genital pore for female reproductive system.

 Epidemiology

 An estimated 807 million–1.2 billion people are infected with A. lumbricoides worldwide.
 While infection occurs throughout most of the world, ascariasis is most common in sub-Saharan Africa, the Americas, China, and east Asia.
 Although the prevalence is low in the United States, ascariasis is still endemic in the southeastern United States due to the temperature and humid climate.

 A. lumbricoides eggs are extremely resistant to strong chemicals, desiccation, and low temperatures.
 The eggs can remain viable in soil for months or even years.
 Eggs of A. lumbricoides have been identified in coprolites in the Americas, Europe, Africa, the Middle East, and New Zealand, the oldest ones being more than 24,000 years old.